OzTamir/CalC/README.md

 - [ ] Support for order of operations
 - [ ] Support for negative numbers
 - [ ] Support for advance operators (power and factorial)
+- [ ] Support for floating point numbers